 So what have I made as a Wag walker?
 Here’s what it looks like in the few weeks that I’ve been walking pups on Wag:

 You might notice that I earned $25 in referrals during my first month.
-If you sign-up to be a Wag Walker, Wag gives you a referral code to refer new customers, so when I signed up to be a Wag Walker, I referred my buddy in order to snag the referral bonus.
+If you sign-up to be a Wag Walker, Wag gives you a referral code to refer new customers, so when I signed up to be a Wag Walker, I referred my buddy to snag the referral bonus.

 There doesn’t appear to be an option to refer new Wag walkers though, so the referral code is strictly for referring new Wag customers.
-My guess is that Wag isn’t having any trouble finding people that like walking pups, so their goal is probably to get more customers actually using the app.
+My guess is that Wag isn’t having any trouble finding people that like walking pups, so their goal is probably to get more customers using the app.

-I think a savvy person could definitely make some significant money by referring new customers.
+I think a savvy person could make some significant money by referring new customers.
 If you give a new customer your referral code, they get $20 towards their first walk, which is good enough for a free 30-minute walk.
 You get paid a $25 referral bonus once the new customer uses your code for the first time.
 It wouldn’t be too hard to just give your Wag Walker promo code to a bunch of your friends and have them use Wag once.
 They’d get a free walk and you’d snag yourself a $25 bonus.
 If you were the one walking their dog, you could make even more.

 Even better would be if you could leave out your referral code in an apartment building or some other place with a ton of dogs.
-Wag recently sent me a bunch of Wag business cards where I can write down my referral code on it.
+Wag recently sent me a bunch of Wag business cards where I can write down my referral code on them.
 Since Wag is pretty new, I’m planning to just drop these cards in random, dog-friendly apartment buildings to see if it does anything.

 If you’re interested in trying out Wag on the customer side, consider downloading Wag from the Apple App Store or Google Play Store and using my referral code: KEVIN9516.
-You’ll find a place to enter the promo code in the payments section, where you enter in your credit card information.
+You’ll find a place to enter the promo code in the payments section, where you enter your credit card information.
 It’s pretty much a win-win if you own a dog – you get a free walk and I earn a referral bonus.